6 Things You Didn’t Know About Fruits

 Fruits not only play a crucial role in a healthy diet but are also loved for weight loss, as they have zero fat content, except for coconuts and avocados.

-They offer an abundance of nutrients and vitamins, a wide array of textures and flavours.
-From the sweetness of ripe mangoes to the tangy zest of citrus, the bitter touch of grapefruit, and the subtle, earthy notes of dates.
+They offer an abundance of nutrients and vitamins and a wide array of textures and flavours, from the sweetness of ripe mangoes to the tangy zest of citrus, the bitter touch of grapefruit, and the subtle, earthy notes of dates.

 However, today’s article is not about their different forms or nutritional data.
 Instead, we delve into lesser-known, yet fascinating facts about fruits that might leave you amazed and that not many know about.